ranciere/CarND-PID-Control-Project/README.md

 ---
 ## Reflection

+### Effect of Parameters

+The proportional gain Kp is responsible for reaching the set point.
+Too much proportional gain leads to oscillations, too low gain leads to slow control process.

+The derivative gain Kd is responsible for avoiding overshooting and oscillations.
+The downside that it is amplifying noise of the error signal (eg. small changes in the error signal may cause big interfering).

+The integral gain Ki integrates error over time, so it is responsible for eliminating system bias.

 ### Implementation
 The original implementation of PID class has been refactored because the two update steps are unjustified: the `UpdateError` and the `TotalError` methods are merged into a single `update` method.
 This method gets the error and in one step it computes the output and sets the internal state (integral term and derivative term).
 The implementation is straightforward.